WHAT IS DENTISTRY?

 Dentistry is a form of medical practice that focuses on diagnosing, treating, and preventing conditions and disorders of the mouth.
 These conditions may involve the teeth, gums, mouth and jaw.
 Dentistry is often considered a necessary part of maintaining optimum overall health, as your oral health can affect the entire body.

 A dentist is a type of doctor who specializes in the diagnosis, treatment and prevention of problems within the mouth.
 In order to become a dentist, a person must complete their undergraduate studies and then attend another four years of dental school, where they will receive their DDS (Doctor of Dental Surgery) or DMD (Doctor of Dental Medicine) degree.
 A pediatric dentist must receive additional, specialized training that focuses on caring for the unique dental needs of children and teenagers.
 There are several other areas of dental specialization, including:

 - Endodontics (root canals)

 - Oral and maxillofacial (including pathology, radiology and surgery)

 WHY IS IT IMPORTANT TO VISIT THE DENTIST?

-Regular visits to the dentist not only helps keep your mouth healthy but it also helps keep the rest of your body healthy.
+Regular visits to the dentist not only help keep your mouth healthy but they also help keep the rest of your body healthy.
 It is important to receive regular dental care because it can:

 - Prevent tooth decay